-The Centre is endowed by the Australian Government and subscriptions from a large number of Australian universities.
+The Menzies Centre for Australian Studies, established in the University of London in 1982 and moved to King's College London in 1999, is endowed by the Australian Government and subscriptions from a large number of Australian universities.

 The Menzies Centre publishes an Annual Report, the annual Menzies and Reese lectures, conference proceedings and the London Papers in Australian Studies series.

 To be kept informed about forthcoming events from the Menzies Centre, please sign up to our mailing list.